Pro Bangladeshi

 He turned into the main figure in and inevitably the pioneer of the Awami League, established in 1949 as an East Pakistan-based ideological faction in Pakistan.
 Mujib is credited as a critical figure in endeavors to increase political independence for East Pakistan and later as the focal figure behind the Bangladesh Liberation Movement and the Bangladesh Liberation War in 1971.
 Accordingly, he has prized Jatir Janak or Jatir Pita (Jatir Jônok or Jatir Pita, both signifying “Father of the Nation”) of Bangladesh.
 His daughter Sheik Hasina is the present chief of the Awami League and furthermore the Prime Minister of Bangladesh.

 A promoter of popular government and communism, Mujib rose to the positions of the Awami League and East Pakistani legislative issues as an appealing and powerful speaker.
 He ended up prominent for his resistance to the ethnic and institutional segregation of Bengalis in Pakistan, who involved most of the state’s populace.
 At the uplifting of sectional tension, he sketched out a 6-point self-rule plan and subsequently was imprisoned by the regime of Field Marshal Ayub Khan for conspiracy.
 Mujib drove the Awami League to win the central general election of Pakistan in 1970.
-In spite of picking up a lion’s share, the League was not welcomed by the
+In spite of picking up a lion’s share, the League was not welcomed by the ruling military junta to form an administration.

 Regardless of Mujib’s nonattendance, Bengalis from all walks of life joined the Mukti Bahini and battled for the freedom.
 Enentually, won against Pakistan Armed Forces in Bangladesh Liberation War.
 After Bangladesh’s independence, Mujib was discharged from Pakistani care because of global pressure and came back to Dhaka on January 1972 after a short visit to Britain and India.